6310-Chronicles/frontend/README.md

 The passwords for these are 'password1','password2' and 'password8', respectively.
 _[ This screen retrieves 'available' courses from the backend in BlueMix through an AJAX call, and can submit course preferences for a student to the
 BlueMix platform, as well process results from the backend.
-However, because of Gurobi licensing problems the Team did not anticipate, the Team was not able to complete and end-to-end solution.]_
+However, because of Gurobi licensing problems the Team did not anticipate, the Team was not able to complete an end-to-end solution.]_
 5. To open the Admin screen, use userid of 'admin' and password of 'password'.
 _[ This screen is not fully implemented; we focused on implementing the Student screen.]_